andyatkinson/andyatkinson.github.io/coaching.md

 ---

 ## Hi 👋
-I’m **Andrew**, and I'd love to help you with your 🐘 **PostgreSQL** database operations.
+I’m **Andrew**, and I'd love to help you solve your 🐘 **PostgreSQL** database performance or operational challenges.

-I'm offering 55 minute coaching sessions where we'll work together on any Postgres challenges you're facing.
+I'm offering 55 minute coaching or advisory sessions, where we work together on any Postgres challenges you're facing.

 ## Who are coaching sessions meant for?
-Coaching sessions are typically booked by smaller tech teams currently facing issues.
+Coaching sessions are meant for anyone interested, but typically they've been used by smaller tech teams facing Postgres challenges, but without a big budget for more broadly-scoped consulting engagements.

-These teams are looking to solve problems, and acquire some skills along the way.
-Clients are usually CTOs, VP Engs, or other hands-on senior engineers.
+Clients are typically individuals or up to two on the client side, usually the CTOs, VP Engs, or similar senior engineering leaders at the company.

-I'm providing my knowledge, skills, and past experiences in [PostgreSQL and Ruby on Rails consulting](/consulting) as a service, applied to your specific problems.
+What I bring is my knowledge, skills, and experience from [PostgreSQL and Ruby on Rails consulting](/consulting) and authoring [High Performance PostgreSQL for Rails](/pgrailsbook), applied to your specific problems.

-## How will we stay organized?

-I'll keep a shared document of notes.
-We'll use the document for async Q&A before and after our meeting.

-Sometimes we'll solve issues within a single session, or other times I'll be hired for multiple sessions to keep working on an issue.

-## Example Topics from Past Sessions
+## Example Topics

 - Collecting and interpreting query execution plans
 - Designing and optimizing indexes